 The effort to estimate the expected data volume from the ePIC detector is in progress.
-Collision and beam gas backgrounds from both the electron and hadron beams have been studied, but there are continued efforts to ensure that all detectors are included using proper energy thresholds and digitization schemes.
-The effects and mitigation of synchrotron radiation also continues to be studied.
-The method for converting hits to data volume is to assume a constant detector-specific bit size based on current assumptions of the digitization for each detector.
-The distribution of hits within to specific regions of detectors has also been studied and is being incorporated into the design of the readout systems.
+Collision, synchrotron radiation and beam gas backgrounds from both the electron and hadron beams have been studied, but there are continued efforts to ensure that all detectors are included using proper energy thresholds and digitization schemes.
+The current method for converting hits to data volume is to assume a constant detector-specific bit size based on current assumptions of the digitization for each detector.
+The distribution of hits within each detector has a significant impact on potential bottlenecks in the system.
+The impact of the distribution of hits is also under investigation but not included in this analysis.

 The hit rate for collision signal is taken from simulated hits for DIS events generated by the ePIC physics and detector simulation.
 The simulated data set was taken for 18x275 GeV collisions with $Q^2 > 0$ with luminosity $1.54x10^{33}cm^2s^{-1}$.
 The collision rate was 83kHz, but the hit rates were scaled to the maximum rate of the EIC collider of 500kHz.
+Synchrotron radiation studies used Synrad+ to generate single photon events.
+These were then weighted and passed through Geant4 in DD4hep to generate hit rates in the ePIC detectors.
 Hadron and electron beam gas events were generated using the simulated vacuum profile after 100Ah of pumping.
 Noise calculations are currently based on the ePIC detector group expert estimates.